WHYAMERICASUCKS.COM

 The Affordable Care Act itself did not expire.
 What ended was the temporary expansion of Marketplace premium tax credits created during the pandemic and later extended through 2025.
 HealthCare.gov now states that the additional savings ended on December 31, 2025.

-That distinction matters because it explains the confusion people are feeling in 2026.
 The marketplaces still exist, but the payment formula got less generous.
-So for many households, the system they encountered this year felt like the same law with worse math.
+For many households, the 2026 system is the same law with worse math.

 CMS' 2025 program-integrity materials say the Marketplace reverted in 2026 to the old premium-tax-credit framework.
 Consumers above 400 percent of the federal poverty level are no longer eligible for advance premium tax credits, and many consumers below that line still receive less help than they did in 2025.